The White Tiger (Adiga novel): Plot summary

-One night Pinky Madam takes the wheel from Balram, while drunk, hits something in the road and drives away; we are left to assume that she has killed a child.
+One night Pinky takes the wheel from Balram, while drunk, hits something in the road and drives away; the reader is left to assume that she has killed a child through contextual clues.
 Ashok's family puts pressure on Balram to confess that he had been driving alone.
 Ashok becomes increasingly involved in bribing government officials for the benefit of the family coal business.
 Balram then decides that killing Ashok will be the only way to escape India's Rooster Coop – Balram's metaphor for describing the oppression of India's poor, just as roosters in a coop at the market watch themselves get slaughtered one by one, but are unable or unwilling to break out of the cage.
 Similarly, Balram too is portrayed as being trapped in the metaphorical Rooster Coop: his family controls what he does and society dictates how he acts.

 After killing Ashok by stabbing him with a broken bottle and stealing the large bribe Ashok was carrying with him, Balram moves to Bangalore, where he bribes the police in order to help start his own taxi business.

 Just like Ashok, Balram pays off a family whose son one of his taxi drivers hit and killed.
 Balram explains that his own family was almost certainly killed by Ashok's relatives as retribution for his murder.
 At the end of the novel, Balram rationalizes his actions and considers that his freedom is worth the lives of his family and of Ashok.
 And thus ends the letter to Jiabao, letting the reader think of the dark humour of the tale, as well as the idea of life as a trap introduced by the writer.